 Our professional cycling guides in select locations know the local terrain and are trained to make this once-in-a-lifetime opportunity both safe and enjoyable.

-Most Austria bike tours run April through October.
+Austria is best to cycle April through October.

 Alpine routes like the Tauern are best tackled July–August when passes are fully open.
 The Danube rides well almost any time from spring onwards.